Jaumeavinyo/Jaumeavinyo.github.io/README.md

 ### 2D character movement and attack system

-A mini project to show character movement and attack in unity (still in development, video may change over time with new versions):
+A mini project to show character movement and attack in unity.
 The character works with a FSM that handles states written in separate scripts.
 This mini project also uses camera movement script and parallax script for the background.

 Click on the image to access the video